petrichor20211/petrichor20211.github.io/_pages/about.md

 [**Project**](https://github.com/tanghaom/AppEvalPilot)
 - As the lead for AppEvalPilot, I designed and implemented a system to dynamically assess software functionality through UI interaction, moving beyond the limitations of static analysis for LLM-based software engineers.
 - My work involved creating automated test case generation and a test execution agent capable of complex GUI interactions.
-- The experimental results demonstrated a high correlation (0.91) between AppEvalPilot's assessments and those of human experts, achieving an impressive accuracy of 87%, while also being 55% faster and 94.8% cheaper.
+- The experimental results demonstrated a high correlation (0.91) between AppEvalPilot's assessments and those of human experts, while also being 55% faster and 94.8% cheaper.
 </div>
 </div>